 What if there are totally different ways of sleeping, and everyone is suited to a different one?
 Could it be that the commonly accepted idea of a “good night’s sleep” is, well, a modern invention?

-Say hello to biphasic sleeping, also known as bimodal, polyphasic, split or ‘segmented sleeping.’
+Say hello to biphasic sleeping (aka bimodal, polyphasic, split or segmented sleeping).